My folks laugh about the fact that I have always been a curious, tiny sponge

 RECENT AWARDS, PUBLICATIONS, EVENTS, EXHIBITS

-Phillips, Erika (2025), Afrofuture Festival, Talent
+Phillips, Erika (2025), Afrofuture Festival

 Phillips, Erika (2024), Anthem Award (Webby), Learning Hub.